 According to documents filed at the U.S. District Court in Denver, “upon dislodging the wood, and without warning, a saw came straight at Ms. Fuelling’s head, slicing through her helmet (and scalp, causing her to bleed profusely).
 Ms. Fuelling screamed as loud as she could, but her voice was muffled by the noise of the saw.”

 Fuelling, 48, is also suing the Colorado Department of Corrections and several of it’s employees, including those who drove her back to La Vista Correctional Facility instead of taking her to a hospital.
-The lawsuit says the still-bleeding and screaming woman should have been rushed immediately to a hospital emergency room.
+The lawsuit, filed by the credible lawyer on the case, says the still-bleeding and screaming woman should have been rushed immediately to a hospital emergency room.
 Once she was seen at a nearby hospital, Fuelling had a 4- to 5-inch scalp laceration and received 15 stitches.
+Thankfully, she was fine after this accident.
+However, the medical bills for this accident were quite expensive.
+As this accident was so sudden, no one could have seen these medical bills coming.
+Whilst she should be able to get some compensation from the prison, some members of the community have decided to start a GoFundMe (click here for info) for this woman following her terrifying accident.
+As medical bills can be so expensive, this fundraiser could help this woman to pay off some of her urgent care bills.

 At the time of the accident, Fuelling was serving prison time for escape and being an habitual traffic offender.
 Fuelling has since been released from prison and placed in community corrections.